iam4m1n/DoH/README.md

 ## Implementation Brief

 This project delivers a DNS server (UDP/TCP), a DoH HTTPS API, record management with authentication, caching, logging, and a Web UI for admin and normal users.
+The optional CLI tool is not implemented.

 ## Features